-Half a century later we know that things have not changed so quickly, but do we still have the same vision?
+Half a century later we know that things have not changed so quickly, but do we still have the same vision of the future?
 Is it just that all this will happen later?
 Or do we have other visions?

 In classical times in Europe, there was little sense of progress towards better things.
 In fact the opposite was the case.
-The Biblical notion of the “Fall” created a basic myth (‘narrative’ is the smart word these days) of decline from a formerly exalted condition.
+The Biblical notion of the “Fall” created a basic narrative of decline from a formerly exalted condition.
 They spoke of a ‘golden age’ in the past, lapsing into a ‘silver’ age and then into brass, iron and finally the dissolution of civilisation.
-In some ways this is not surprising; in Christian theology human life on earth was simply a brief prelude to everlasting life-after-death, so it did not really make sense to improve things materially here on earth; you just needed keep your nose clean for a better deal in the hereafter.
+In some ways this is not surprising; in Christian theology human life on earth was simply a brief prelude to everlasting life-after-death, so it did not really make sense to improve things materially here on earth; you just needed to keep your nose clean for a better deal in the hereafter.

 Nevertheless things did improve materially.
 After the so-called Dark Ages, new ideas and new technologies gradually raised the standard of living.
 By the fourteenth century a new ‘humanist’ temperament was emerging, that wanted to celebrate and improve human life on earth.
 The earth itself was explored, new knowledge sought and shared, and the idea began to take root that, materially anyway, things really could get much better.
 There were Utopian fantasies of ideal societies, and tracts extolling the virtues of empirical science and technology.
 By the time of the ‘Enlightenment’ in the 17th century it was obvious that ideas we would now call ‘scientific’, and their application in new technologies, were capable of causing major changes, generally for the better.
 It was not received religious ideas that were setting the agenda, as they had in medieval Europe, but reason and empirical discovery.
 This led to a decline in religious faith, and to an underlying narrative that we might call ‘progressivism’ – the idea that general improvements in society are possible, desirable, and to be expected.
 This basic pattern of thought continued to ‘gather steam’ (generating new technological metaphors on the way, like that one) throughout the 18th, 19th and 20th centuries.
 We inherit this basic pattern of thought.